Land Tawney

-Land Tawney is the President/CEO of Backcountry Hunters & Anglers, a national conservation group based in Montana.
+Land Tawney is a former President/CEO of Backcountry Hunters & Anglers, a national conservation group based in Montana.

 Background

 Tawney was raised in Montana, where he hunted and fished from an early age.
 He earned a bachelor's degree in wildlife biology from the University of Montana in 2000.
 Prior to working at Backcountry Hunters & Anglers, Tawney worked for other conservation organizations including the National Wildlife Federation and the Theodore Roosevelt Conservation Partnership.
 He resides in Missoula, Montana.

 Tawney testified before the US House of Representatives in 2020 in support of the Boundary Waters Canoe Area Wilderness.Tawney has supported additional conservation efforts on public lands.